Lsubatin/hxe_unicorn/README.md

-# gcp-tf-hxe
+# Unicorn's HANA Express
-Sample terraform setup for pre-built image of HANA express and Windows VM
+Sample terraform setup for pre-built image of HANA express and Windows VM.

+Sorry, I cannot distribute the pre-built iamge, but you can take one yourself in Google Cloud console > Compute Engine > Images.